HORIZON: A Benchmark for in-the-wild User Behaviour Modeling¶

 Overall Architecture¶

-HORIZON is constructed from Amazon Reviews 2023 by merging interactions across all product categories into a unified dataset (54M users, 35M items, 486M interactions).
-With \(\tau\)=2020 as the global temporal cutoff, three tasks are defined: Task 1 is conventional next-item recommendation (with four-quadrant evaluation); Task 2 is LLM query rewriting for recommendation (converting user history into search queries for retrieval); Task 3 is LLM long-term user modeling (generating natural-language descriptions of future items for retrieval).
+HORIZON starts with Amazon Reviews 2023, merging user interactions from all categories into a unified history (54M users, 35M items, 486M interactions), with \(\tau\)=2020 as the global time cutoff.
+Three tasks are defined on this basis: Task 1 is traditional next-item recommendation with a four-quadrant decoupled evaluation; Task 2 requires an LLM to rewrite user history into search queries for retrieval; Task 3 requires an LLM to directly generate descriptions for multiple future items to model long-term preference evolution.
+All three tasks share the same cross-domain, temporally continuous data.

 Key Designs¶

-LLM Query Rewriting for Recommendation (Task 2):
+2. LLM Query Rewriting Recommendation (Task 2): Testing LLM's Ability to Translate Behavior into Semantic Search Intent

 Loss & Training¶